xoopscube/.github/profile/README.md

 ### Simple, Secure and Scalable — Web Application Platform

 XOOPSCube Legacy (XCL) is a free open-source Web Application Platform (WAP).
-Simple extract to your web document root and run the Installation Wizard.
-The XCL bundle package is designed for easy usage and to benefit from the performance of XCube Core and the most popular web server stack: Apache, MySQL and PHP.
+The **XCL bundle package** is designed for easy usage and to benefit from the performance of XCube Core and the most popular web server stack: Apache, MySQL and PHP — Simple extract to your web document root and run the Installation Wizard.

 **Out of the box**
 - Content Management System, Cache, Duplicatable Modules (multisites), User Groups Management, Themes, Search